vishwaspuriofficial/HandDetector/README.md

 # HandDetector
-A program that detects the 22 unique points on your body on a live stream camera!
+A program that detects the 22 unique points on your hand on a live stream camera!

 It uses mediapipe (by Google) and its pretrained models with a data set of thousands of hand photos to determine the unique 22 points in our hands.